-My first introduction to math word walls came from a geometry teacher in a classroom next to mine.
-He had created a hand-drawn, floor-to-ceiling math word wall covering all of the formulas and concepts his students needed to know for their state test.
+My first introduction to math word walls came from a geometry teacher in a classroom next to mine in Boston.
+He had created a hand-drawn, floor-to-ceiling math word wall for his students that covered all of the formulas, vocabulary and concepts they needed to know for our state test.
+His bulletin board and walls were completely covered.

 At the time I thought it was a little much.
 I mean, do high schoolers really need a math word wall?
 A few years later, he went on to become Massachusetts Teacher of the Year, and I went on to realize how right he had been after giving math word walls a try in my own classroom.